|

 of success, his story includes:

-- how a request for a record led to his discovery of the Beatles;
+how a request for a record led to his discovery of the Beatles

-- why Ringo Starr replaced the original Beatles drummer Pete Best;
+why Ringo Starr replaced the original Beatles drummer Pete Best

-- details of the Beatles' legendary first visit to America;
+details of the Beatles' legendary first visit to America

-and hundreds of other fascinating little-known facts of Epstein's life
+...and hundreds of other fascinating little-known facts of Epstein's life

 with the Beatles and other top stars he managed.

-THE USA, featuring a new, specially commissioned introduction by
+in 1998, featuring a new, specially commissioned introduction by

 world-renowned Beatles historian and authority Martin Lewis, which, along